Rainey RFC

-Rainey Rugby Football Club is situated in the market town of Magherafelt, County Londonderry, Northern Ireland playing in Division 2B of the All-Ireland League.
+Rainey Rugby Football Club is a rugby union club situated in the market town of Magherafelt, County Londonderry, Northern Ireland playing in Division 2B of the All-Ireland League.

-At present, they field 3 senior men's teams, 1 senior women's team and 3 youth teams (the Rhinos) under-18s, under-16s and under-14s as well as a girls under-14s side.
+At present, they field 3 senior men's teams, 1 senior women's team and 3 youth teams (the Rhinos) under-18s, under-16s and under-14s as well as a girls under-14s side and a mini rugby section from 4 years old and upwards.

 History

 Junior rugby

 The club was founded in 1928 as Magherafelt RFC.
 It was renamed Rainey Old Boys RFC in 1947 in recognition of its connection with Rainey Endowed School.
 When former Rainey Endowed School coach Dawson McConkey joined the club as player-coach in the mid-1960s, success began to follow, and by the mid-1970s they were a leading club in Ulster junior rugby.
 In 1982 they toured the Bahamas, and in 1983 they won the Ulster Towns Cup for the first time, with a team featuring forme Ireland international Harry Steele and Ulster regular Alan McLean.
 Club President from 1984 to 1990 was Bertie McConnell, a member of Ireland's 1948 Grand Slam-winning side.
 Coached by former Ballymena RFC number eight John Andrews, they were champions of the Ulster Qualifying League in 2005, but lost the playoffs for promotion to the All-Ireland.
-The following season they won the All-Ireland Junior Cup, and secured senior status by winning the AIL promotion playoffs.
+The following season they won the inaugural All-Ireland Junior Cup, and secured senior status by winning the AIL promotion playoffs.